jhychan/parsec-cloud-host/readme.md

 # How to use this
 ## Build a machine
-This module is targeted at Window Server 2016/2019 machines.
-This requirement is soft however - the functional requirement is for DSC 5.0 and above which is only available on machines that have Windows Management Framework 5.1 and above.
-This means the module should support Windows 10 as well (not tested).
+This module has been developed with Window Server 2016/2019 in mind, however there is no hard requirement on the OS version.
+The only technical requirement for this module is for Windows Management Framework 5.0 and PowerShell 5.1 for the DSC configurations to function correctly.
+The authors recommendation is to stick with Windows 10, Server 2016 or Server 2019.

 Cloud provider and GPU list:
  - Azure